 By Elijah Thompson Editor’s note.
-This first appeared at “The Fetal Position” and is reposted with permission.
-Occasionally a pro-choice person will give me a link to an article attempting to refute the idea that a new human organism begins to exist when the process of conception is successfully completed.
-There is ample scientific evidence …Continue reading "A Pro-Life Response to criticism that it is “unscientific” to say “human life begins at fertilization”"
+In this latest installment of what appeared a year ago in NRL News Today, we’ve chosen a very well done critique of the nonsense that life does not begin at conception.
+It first appeared at “The Fetal Position” and is reposted with permission.
+Occasionally a pro-choice person will give me …Continue reading "A Pro-Life Response to criticism that it is “unscientific” to say “human life begins at fertilization”"

 Week 23: The baby is about the size and has the proportions of a newborn now, but still needs to bulk up a little!
 With the brain developing more every day, basic life functions are also developing.
 The baby can breathe, thanks to a substance called surfactant which enables the air sacs to inflate and …Continue reading "Fact 23 for the 23rd week of development"